aseemdandgaval/aseemdandgaval/README.md

 ### Hi there, I’m Aseem.

-- 👋 Welcome to my GitHub, I am an engineer with a Bachelors's in Computer Engineering and an Honors in AI~ML.
+- 👋 Welcome to my GitHub, I am a MS in Data Science grad at the University of California San Diego!
-- 📖 I'm an incoming Graduate Student at the University of California San Diego for my Masters in Data Science in fall 2023.
+- 📖 I also hold a bachelor's in Computer Engineering with Honors in AI~ML.
 - 🌱 I’m really passionate about Machine/Deep Learning and Data Science.
 - 👯I'm actively looking for internship opportunities for Summer 2024.
 <br />